 what is something that defines us?
 Maybe not where we’re from but where we’re going?

 I always love the analogy of following Jesus so closely that you get the dust of your shepherd on you.
 Following in the footsteps of your Shepherd.
 So you could call us Dusty Women.

-Debbie, would you describe yourself in 5-7 words?
+Lori, would you describe yourself in 5-7 words?

 What does God’s Word mean to you?

 God’s Word is truth.
 It makes me alive.
 It challenges me to have a clear mind and heart in order to speak truth into others.